tdhock/tdhock.github.io/_posts/2024-01-19-nc-parse-check-logs.md

 ## Downloading log files

-In this section, download some log files which we can analyze using the approach in the previous section.
+In this section, we download some log files which we can analyze using the approach in the previous section.
 First in the code below,
 we define a local directory to save the log files,